sohjnthn/For-own-learning/README.md

 The Webstorm IDE is able to detect the tests which can be run, if there are functions which start with "test_".

+Use the run button of the functions for testing (the related function names should start with "test_"), do not use any run configuration.
+This is to prevent other Python files from the same project from being run first.

 =

 Conclusion: It is better to use IntelliJ IDEA - Java project - build.gradle (Gradle DSL as Groovy) - opensdk-23; or Android Studio -"No Activity" project, with the language "Java", and the build configuration language "Groovy DSL (build.gradle)".
 Some configurations which cannot run (Eclipse IDE for Java, cannot run Cucumber feature files, and cannot allow URL for testing smartphone applications); or being unable to run driver.get("...) code lines (IntelliJ IDEA - Java - Maven project).
 There is some issue for which Eclipse - testng.xml's running does not work once the first method for testing the smartphone applications runs.